OSU-NLP-Group/AutoSDT/README.md

 Code under this repo is licensed under MIT License.

 ## Citation
-Please cite our paper if you use our data, models, or code.
+Please cite our paper (and star our repo!) if you use our data, models, or code.

 ```bibtex
 @misc{li2025autosdtscalingdatadrivendiscovery,